fortinetdev/terraform-provider-fortios/website/docs/r/fortios_wirelesscontroller_address.html.markdown

 ---

 # fortios_wirelesscontroller_address
 Configure the client with its MAC address.
+Applies to FortiOS Version `>= 6.2.4`.

 ## Argument Reference